Sixpenny Wood Wind Farm Fund

 Micro grants

-When you apply for a micro grant for an event, please apply six weeks before the event because this will give us enough time to process your application.
+When you apply for a micro grant for an event, please apply at least six weeks before the event because this will give us enough time to process your application.
 Then, if you are successful, it will also give us enough time to make payment before your event.

 Recently awarded grants